nickbaxter18/CodexHUB/docs/usage.md

 - `KNOWLEDGE_NDJSON_PATHS` overrides the default NDJSON search paths.
 - `KNOWLEDGE_WATCH_INTERVAL` controls how frequently sources are rescanned (leave blank or set to `0` to disable).
 - Ignored directories include `.git`, `node_modules`, `cache`, and `__pycache__` to keep scans lightweight.
+- When `watchfiles` is available the loader listens for filesystem events; otherwise it falls back to periodic scans.

 To trigger a manual reload in code: